ecodynlab/GALUP/Modules/README.md

 ## Assignment Submission

-1. At the top of the page, there click the issues tab.

-2. Create a new issue to submit your assignment.

-3. Put your name and the assignment number as the title of the issue and attach any documents needed for submission.
+Click the issues tab at the top of the page.
+Create a new issue to submit your assignment.
+Put your name and the assignment number as the title of the issue and attach any documents needed for submission.